wellcomecollection/docs/rfcs/034-location_location_location/README.md

 *   Currently the `"license"` field only appears on digital locations.

     Although we don't have any examples of it on physical locations yet, a license is sufficiently core that we'll make it part of the PhysicalLocation model.

+*   Currently the `LocationType` model uses the full range of location codes supported by Sierra.

+    We will replace this with a controlled set of types (similar to AccessStatus), and the Sierra transformer will make a best-effort guess to map the Sierra location code/label onto one of these types.
+    If it is unable to map the Sierra location code to one of these types, it will skip adding a locationType, and just use the location name as the `"label"` on the Location.

+    This will include a warning log, so the developers can know if/when new locationTypes have been added and are being skipped by the transformer.

+    This is an initial suggestion for the list of types:

+    *   ClosedStores
+    *   OpenShelves
+    *   IIIFPresentationAPI
+    *   IIIFImageAPI
+    *   RareMaterialsRoom
+    *   OnExhibition

+*   We will add optional `"shelfLocation"` and `"shelfmark"` fields to the PhysicalLocation model.

+    These will only be populated if the locationType is `OpenShelves`.
+    The shelfLocation will be drawn from the location name in Sierra (e.g. "History of Medicine").
+    The shelfmark will be drawn from the callNumber field in Sierra (e.g. "/HIS").